DallinatorX/CSE212-Final-Project/tree.md

 ## Performance

-Using a Binary Seach Tree(BST) can often lead to performance gains.
+Using a BST can often lead to performance gains.
 Rather than having to look through every value in a list, it can just search left and right in the same manner that you would add data to the Tree.
 Now because you are such a smarty pants, you have probably already thought of a problem.
 What if you add values in order.
 For example, 3,4,5,6,7,8,9.

 ![Unblanced Tree](./tree%20files/Photo6.png)